hack-dance/island-ai/public-packages/llm-client/README.md

 # llm-polyglot

-**this is in alpha and not ready for production use - documentation is incomplete**
+**this is still in beta and may not be ready for production use - documentation is incomplete**

 ---